victorgearhead/VictorGearhead/README.md

 ###

-<p align="left"><h1>🙋‍♂️ About Me</h1>                                                                 <hr>- 👨‍🎓 I'm a Artificial Intelligence Developer and Erudition in Data Sciences<br>- 🌱 I’m currently learning at Indian Institute of Technology, Jodhpur.<br>- 📫 How to reach me: victorinlight@gmail.com or b22ai015@iitj.ac.in <br>- 👯 Embark my Adept Prowess for Rapid Learning by Collaborating.</p>
+<p align="left"><h1>🙋‍♂️ About Me</h1>                                                                 <br>- 👨‍🎓 I'm a Artificial Intelligence Developer and Erudition in Data Sciences<br>- 🌱 I’m currently learning at Indian Institute of Technology, Jodhpur.<br>- 📫 How to reach me: victorinlight@gmail.com or b22ai015@iitj.ac.in <br>- 👯 Embark my Adept Prowess for Rapid Learning by Collaborating.</p>

 ###